-Like the majority of businesses, transportation companies realize they are also in the arena of (digital) services surrounding their core business.
+Like the majority of businesses, transportation companies realise they are also in the arena of (digital) services surrounding their core business.
 And no longer is a website and some app enough, which is why we recently helped a Danish transportation client explore how a chatbot-based service could offer something valuable and different.

 The fields of transportation, commuting and travel-planning are complex, but generally well-serviced arenas in Denmark, meaning that competition and demand for well designed solutions is fierce.
 Amongst others, those combating for users and customers are the likes of DSB, Google Maps, DOT (a Zealand co-op for public transport), Movia, Citymapper, Arriva, Metro, Rejseplanen (a Danish travel-assistant) and ride-sharing opportunities like GoMore.